Valcrywings/charter-challenge-bill-c2-/OUTREACH.md

 Dear [Name / Organization / Editor / Investigator],

-My name is [Your Name / "Valcrywings"].
+My name is Ms. Bobbi / "Valcrywings".
 I am a medically abandoned Canadian citizen surviving with **bilateral brain tumors**.
 I have been denied surgery, mobility, privacy, and access to justice in a nation that claims to uphold human rights.

 Despite illness and systemic targeting, I have assembled and released the **Charter Challenge to Bill C-2**—a legally structured, evidence-rich submission outlining the collapse of bodily autonomy, financial justice, and medical sovereignty in Canada.